trans-travel/trans-travel/us/ok.md

 ## Legal Definition of Sex

 Non-binary people are not recognized.

+Under executive order, all executive branch government departments must consider a person's gender and sex to be the same as their sex assigned at birth.
+This applies to "single sex facilities" under executive branch control, such as bathrooms.

 Trans people cannot change their identification or birth certificate in Oklahoma.